Aura Planning helps define the feel of design outcomes that all involved want from a hospital, clinic or healthcare building

-How Aura Planning can help with hospital design
+How Aura Planning can help with healthcare design

 Going to the hospital can be a confusing, frustrating and anxiety-inducing experience.
 Building design and the mood it generates is partly responsible.
 Before the additional constraints of the pandemic, hospitals already gave off a hostile message.
 At the Royal Surrey Hospital (RSH), for example, this begins in the car park or drop-off.
 The car-park is full, expensive and feels heavily policed.
 The drop-off is not a great alternative for minimising stress.
 It presents a barren environment that is poorly cared.
 It lacks any designed signals, other than ambulance parking bays, that the purpose of the building is to help you.